hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 AU Core Provenance|Provenance.occurred[x]|Period, dateTime {:.grid}

+If any data type is labelled as *Must Support*, an:
+- AU Core Responder **SHALL** populate the element with at least one data type labelled as _Must Support_.
+- AU Core Requester **SHALL** accept resource without error if element is present and containing any valid data type allowed by the element definition.

+Note: The AU Core Requester is still required to accept any data types allowed by the element definition to support the case when an AU Core Responder populates a data type other than one labelled as _Must Support_ due to a value not known for the _Must SUpport_ types.

 ##### Must Support - Choice of Identifiers
 A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing must support on each identifier slice.
-AU Core Responders **SHALL** support at least one identifier for each element listed in the table below.
-AU Core Requesters **SHALL** support processing resources with all identifiers listed in the table below.
+- AU Core Responder **SHALL** populate the element with at least one identifier type allowed by the element definition.
+- AU Core Requester **SHALL** accept resource without error if element is present and containing any identifier type allowed by the element definition.

+The table below provides a list of AU Core profile elements that allow multiple identifier types.

 AU Core Profile |Must Support Element|Supported Identifiers
 ---|---|---